Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations

 \section{From Within-label Variation to Label Variation}

-To characterize the two-step decision-making process from a global statistical distributional perspective, we use the \taxonomy{} taxonomy \citep{hong2025litexlinguistictaxonomyexplanations} and apply it to two English NLI datasets exhibiting label variation.
+To characterize patterns of variation in different NLI datasets, we use the \taxonomy{} taxonomy \citep{hong2025litexlinguistictaxonomyexplanations} and apply it to two additional English NLI datasets exhibiting label variation.
 We then examine the co-occurrence patterns between NLI labels and explanation categories across datasets.